tommadness/KH2Randomizer/docs/settings/index.md

 It's not required to equip the keyblade - being in the inventory is enough.
 If the keyblade is not acquired, the reaction command to open chests in the associated world will be disabled.

+> **Note** - this setting requires the `KH2FM-Mods-equations19/KH2-Lua-Library` mod, and will not work properly
+> without it installed and enabled.

     Simulated Twilight Town | Bond of Flame
     Twilight Town           | Oathkeeper
     Hollow Bastion          | Sleeping Lion